gadzooks/weather-go-api/README.md

 Create sample CRUD REST api in Go which has :
 - Follow REST naming conventions
 - Use swagger for documentation
-- Well defined classes for model, domain, controller
+- Well defined interfaces for model, domain, controller
 - All commands can be run via Makefile targets
 - Deploy service and swagger docs via docker
 - Code coverage, unit and integration tests